ecsyjs/ecsy/docs/manual/Architecture.md

 ```

 ## Entities
-An entity is an object that has an unique ID which purpose is to group components together. **TODO: Explaining the dif between composition and inheritance**
+An entity is an object that has an unique ID which purpose is to group components together.
+[API Reference](/api/classes/entity).

 ![Entities](http://ecsy.io/docs/manual/images/entities.svg)